iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.fema.mobile.android___2.11.1/report.md

 > App does not give alerts.
 At one time it worked.<br> :date: __2019-06-18 03:25:56__

 > The app seems to be very inconsistent.
 Sometimes i get alerts, sometimes I don't.
 I've uninstalled and reinstalled a few times but it hasn't helped.
 Very disappointing.<br> :date: __2019-03-03 23:10:36__

-> Why new permission without reason?
-Added finsky bind referer without statement of why or what for<br> :date: __2018-10-09 16:45:58__